 Time to have some fun, share some humor, smiles, giggles and connect with Whim(sical).
 At art festivals, these pieces generate the most laughter, big smiles, and relatibility.
 It is so great to witness.
 Easy to customize and personalize too.

 Grounding doesn't come naturally to me.
 It's a challenge.
 My "As Above" nature clearly comes through in my Buddha and Deities work.
-So in order express and achieve "and So Below," I combine elements found and made in nature, such as ground stones, molding paste with sand, plants, recycled stone tiles, crystals and gemstones, unfinished wood, shells, rocks from a Costa Rican beach, using neutral and earth tone color palette.
+So in order express and achieve "and So Below," I combine elements found and made in nature, such as ground stones, sand, plants, recycled stone tiles, crystals and gemstones, unfinished wood, shells, rocks from a Costa Rican beach, in neutral, earth tone color palettes.